-- Single PI: In years three and four, travel costs for the PI to present project information or disseminate project results at two separate DOD-sponsored meeting to be specified by the program office during award negotiations (e.g., Interim/In-Progress Review [IPR] meeting or Military Health System Research Symposium). - Early-Career Investigator Partnering Option: In years three and four, travel costs for the Initiating and Partnering PIs to present project information or disseminate project results at two separate DOD-sponsored meeting to be specified by the program office during award negotiations (e.g., IPR meeting or Military Health System Research Symposium).
+- Single PI: In years two and three, travel costs for the PI to present project information or disseminate project results at two separate DOD-sponsored meetings to be specified by the program office during award negotiations (e.g., Interim/In-Progress Review [IPR] meeting or Military Health System Research Symposium). - Early-Career Investigator Partnering Option: In years two and three, travel costs for the Initiating and Partnering PIs to present project information or disseminate project results at DOD-sponsored meetings to be specified by the program office during award negotiations (e.g., IPR meeting or Military Health System Research Symposium).